-We strongly recommend that all children are immunised and from 2020 can only take up to date records for Kindy students.
-We should kept up to date when they receive a new immunisation.
+We strongly recommend that all children are immunised and from 2020 can only take ‘up to date’ records for Kindy students, unless parents have an Exemption.
+We should be kept up to date when they receive a new immunisation.
 Generally, when students enrol in Kindy it is before they have their 4 year old immunisations, so when your Student Update form is sent home please just write the date of last Tetanus and Measles immunisation on the form and return to us.

 If your child needs to take short term medications such as antibiotics you will need to complete an Administration of Medication form, forms are also available from the front office.